hipe/tmx/beauty_salon/test/fixture-files/ruby-current-version/README.md

 # readme

-## caveat for each of these files
+## provisions & caveats of each of these files

 each of these files exists to add coverage to "crazy town" for grammatical symbols that need to be covered.

-it should be safe to add components to any such file, but don't remove components from it.
+it should be safe to add "features" (language feature instances) to any such file, but don't remove features from it.

+## ordering rationale

+a grammar is something of a component system, with larger grammatical symbols being made up of smaller grammatical symbols (non-terminals being made of up non-terminals and terminals, and so on).

+pursuant to our [#ts-001] general ordering rationale, it then follows that we try to cover the lower-level components earlier, in front of the larger components (some of which in theory would need to use the smaller ones in order to effect themselves).

+we deviate from this rubric only to put the EDIT

+  - literals and assignments
+  - control flow
+  - begin rescue end
+  - method definitions and method calls
+  - modules and classes
+  - special and edge